 MONTREAL – Feb.
 7, 2017 – The Rebus Foundation will research and prototype an open, Web-based scholarly reading system, supported by a grant from The Andrew W. Mellon Foundation.

 The US$75,000, one-year grant will enable a team to focus on an open webbook ecosystem that prioritizes the needs of scholarly readers.

 “Close scholarly reading of texts requires readers to process multiple sources, to understand and link complex concepts, and eventually to synthesize knowledge into new scholarly works,” said Hugh McGuire, co-founder and executive director of the Rebus Foundation, who previously founded the open content project Librivox.org and the open-source software Pressbooks.
-“However, most digital reading environments, whether of PDFs or ebooks in ebook reading software, are limited and constrained.
-We want to open up what ‘deep’ reading can mean, to take full advantage of the web, both in terms of technology and its culture of innovation”
+“However, most digital reading environments, whether PDFs or ebooks in ebook reading software, are limited and constrained.
+We want to open up what ‘deep’ reading can mean, to take full advantage of the web, both in terms of technology and its culture of innovation.”

 Through the grant, McGuire and Rebus co-founder & strategic director Boris Anthony will conduct in-depth research to better understand the needs of scholarly monograph readers and develop outlines and prototypes of a webbook reader for long-form deep reading.